Supreme Court Decision in Two Challenges to Same-Sex Marriage Bans Could Affect Florida Residents

 The other case now before the high Court challenges Section 3 of the federal Defense of Marriage Act (DOMA).
 DOMA applies to federal laws and regulations and overturning it would likely have little or no impact on Florida's same-sex marriage ban.
 Still, legally married same-sex couples would be allowed to enjoy the same federal tax and other benefits as heterosexual couples if DOMA is ruled unconstitutional.
 An opinion is reportedly not expected in either case until June, when the current session of the Supreme Court concludes.

 Despite that same-sex and unmarried couples may not divorce in the State of Florida, important legal matters may still be addressed using a legal separation agreement.
 Normally, a legal separation agreement will distribute a former couple's assets and debts.
-Such an agreement should also address both child custody and support obligations.
+Since the question of whether same-sex marriage will be legal is still up in the air, many couples are forced to look at other legal alternatives.
+They can enter into co-habitation agreements that specify how they will distribute all assets brought into their relationship, as well as how income earned during their relationship will be dealt with in the event the relationship ends.
+An agreement may also contain terms related to any children of the couples, such as child custody and support obligations..
+Any provisions relating to children may be difficult to enforce, because a court will determine what is in the best interest of the children at the time of litigation, if any were to occur.
+It would not be possible for the couple to know what would be in the child’s best interest at some point in the future, even if both parents want what is best for the child.
 Regardless of a couple's legal status, facing the end of any long-term relationship is always difficult.
 If you have family law questions, you should contact a skilled attorney to help you protect your financial and other rights.

 Photo credit: davidlat, Stock.xchng